TheSPEEDO/URLRunner/README.md

-# YoutubeRunner
+# RUNNER

 ## Description
-**YoutubeRunner** is a batch script designed to optimize your browser for speed and lower memory usage.
+**Runner** is a batch script designed to optimize your browser for speed and lower memory usage.
 It provides a menu-driven interface for quick access to YouTube, Google, Incognito, and customizable URLs.

 ---